hkrutzer/late/README.md

 Late is a websocket client library for Elixir using Mint and `:gen_statem`.

-It features asynchronous and synchronous calls, checking for connection errors during process init, and a simple API.
+It features a simple design, synchronous and synchronous calls and handling connection errors during process init instead of after startup.

 ## Usage